 2. Meanwhile, mix the lemon juice with the mayonnaise.
 Spread that on both halves of the buns.

-3. Assemble the sandwiches: place lettuce on bottom bun, add tomato, fish, and then the pickles.
+3. Assemble the sandwiches: Place lettuce on the bottom bun, add tomato, fish, and then the pickles.
 Top the assembled sandwiches with the other bun half and enjoy.

 Sides for a Grouper Sandwich